philc/book-notes/now say this - heather turgeon.md

   * If you're trying to intimidate or scare your child, their defenses go up.
     * "If you approach with a sense that you are trying to understand and be helpful (not just rush and order her around), her defenses are lowered.
 Now you can work together."
   * Attuned moves: sportscast; disarm them; referee their dispute.
-"Dont' enter the ring yourself.
+"Don't enter the ring yourself.
     That's offensive."
 "You can still be effective and avoid being a pushover."
-  * When when threaten, "it sends the message that you don't believe your child is willing and able to do the right thing without fearing a consequence or needing a reward.
+  * When we threaten, "it sends the message that you don't believe your child is willing and able to do the right thing without fearing a consequence or needing a reward.
 That's not the path you want to go down."
     * E.g. "Okay, you're not putting your shoes on?
-Then Im leaving without you."
+Then I'm leaving without you."
     * (I feel convicted)
   * Avoid overtalk and overexplaining
   * Examples of engaging cooperation
     * At the dinner table: "should we pretend we're waiters and it's time to clear the table for dessert?"
     * "I know you guys are having fun!
 We're going to leave soon, so do your last thing."
   * Getting them dressed for school
     * "Simply walking over and getting on her level, and maybe touching your child on the shoulder,